-All resources, training and support are reviewed regularly and changes made as necessary in order to meet the needs of the children in school.
+All resources, training and support are reviewed regularly to meet the needs of the children in school.
 Children can be removed from the SEND register if and when targets or outcomes have been achieved.

 Who else could support your child with SEND?